 Skip to content

-The Jealousy Creek project was an initiative to reduce alcohol consumption and improve community safety in the four towns of Budulah, Karmarlinunga, Burnnuhga and Djimung Ngude (known as the Town Reserve Communities), in the Shire of Derby/West Kimberley (SDWK) in Western Australia.
+The Jealousy Creek Project was an initiative to reduce alcohol consumption and improve community safety in the four towns of Budulah, Karmarlinunga, Burnnuhga and Djimung Ngude (known as the Town Reserve Communities), in the Shire of Derby/West Kimberley (SDWK) in Western Australia.

 A drinking spot, known to the locals of this area as 'Jealousy Creek', was attracting people from outside the local communities.
-The large amount of alcohol consumed at Jealously Creek often led to violence and noise issues disturbing residents, especially children.
+The large amount of alcohol consumed at Jealousy Creek often led to violence and noise issues disturbing residents, especially children.
 In addition to alcohol issues, the area was unsafe due to the number of washouts that had occurred during previous wet seasons, leaving deep gullies and a deteriorated culvert, which were traps for serious injuries.

 At the Town Reserve Community meeting, it was agreed that something needed to be done to stop people drinking at Jealousy Creek.
 After consulting with the Aboriginal Land Trust, the Aboriginal Environmental Health Unit and the Derby Police chaired a Town Reserve meeting.
 A decision was made to install new drainage and build a sign-posted fence to let people know that drinking would no longer be permitted in the area.